Audiology services and hearing care at home - coronavirus info for families of deaf childrenPublished Date: 11 Sep 2020

 - The use of Perspex screens in smaller clinic rooms as a barrier between staff and patients.

-In areas where audiology is not yet open for routine face-to-face appointments and you and your child’s audiologist feel that the child needs to be seen, their audiologist will make decisions on a case-by-case basis depending on whether they have facilities, staff and personal protective equipment available, and what the level of coronavirus risk is locally at the time.
+In lockdown areas where audiology is closed for routine face-to-face appointments and you and your child’s audiologist feel that the child needs to be seen, their audiologist will make decisions on a case-by-case basis depending on whether they have facilities, staff and personal protective equipment available, and what the level of coronavirus risk is locally at the time.

 Do not go to the audiology clinic unless you have spoken to your audiologist first and they have asked you to attend.